tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 + _Footer_ is a presentational component with a child container component in _FilterLink_, which itself has a child presentational component of _Link_
 + Principle of separating container and presentational components is to make data flow clear.
 + Advisable, but __not a pattern that needs to be followed dogmatically__ if it doesn't achieve that aim
+  + For instance, _AddTodo_ mixes presentation and logic in a component that is very small, which is fine

 ### 27. Generating Containers with connect() from React Redux (VisibleTodoList)